 Having regard to the nature of specified appliances and the underlying purpose of the AUR service, the consultation area should be suitable for a consultation to determine how a patient uses an appliance and the extent of the patient’s knowledge about it.
 For example, the discussion about appliances might require higher standards of visual privacy than would be expected in an MUR, or access to handwashing facilities may be required in some circumstances.

-There is no requirement for the local NHS England team to accredit or otherwise approve the pharmacy before the service commences.
+There is no requirement for the regional NHSE&I team to accredit or otherwise approve the pharmacy before the service commences.

-The Directions which establish the AUR service do not require the pharmacist or specialist nurse to undertake a Criminal Records Bureau (CRB) check, but contractors will wish to consider whether CRB checks should be carried out, as part of the pharmacy contractor’s own risk management policies.
+The Directions which establish the AUR service do not require the pharmacist or specialist nurse to hold a Disclosure and Barring Service certificate, but contractors may wish to consider that being a requirement as part of risk management procedures..

 Requirements when providing an AUR

 1) The service must be provided, where reasonably possible, within two working days of the patient requesting a review or agreeing to one.